gloriagrama/tcrgen_structure_analysis/README.md

 Run alphafold_env.yaml (based on Alphafold and TCRDock requirements), tensorflow-cpu had a tendency to silently upgrade and cause dependancy conflicts so ensure that you are running 2.12.0.
 After activating, run
 `python download_blast.py`
-^ found in TCRdock dir in this repo, ensure you clone because I modified some of the scripts to handle nonsense controls/negative samples
+^ found in TCRdock dir in this repo, ensure you clone because I modified some of the scripts to handle nonsense controls/negative samples downstream.
 Pengfei should have access to my /scratch/ggrama/download directory with the correct alphafold docker files used in predict.sh, if not, follow step 1-3 in [alphafold/docker](https://github.com/google-deepmind/alphafold/blob/main/README.md).

 ## Rosetta Applications